mixmastamyk/console/readme.rst

     for experimental support under Python versions 3.5 down to 3.2.
     It is installed automatically when needed.
     Keep an eye peeled for oddities under older Pythons.
-    No, 2.X is not supported.
+    Sorry, 2.X is not supported.

 ::